larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 and management of the moderator team.
 The moderators may consult with the IESG when needed.

- The IESG is responsible for appointing and overseeing the moderator team, and approving guidance provided by that team.

 ## Actions That Are Out of Scope

 Moderator actions are only permitted for the purposes of limiting